techmyth/techmyth.github.io/content/posts/ntap-flexcache.en.md

 The configuration I performed on the NAS-EDGE remote `vserver` was documented in case you are interested in seeing how to create a SVM from scratch.

-In order to start with the lab it is needed to create an peer relationship between the local and remote vserver.
-To achieve this i use the command `vserver peer create` specifying the `applications` as `flexcache`.
+In order to start with the lab it is needed to create a peer relationship between the local and remote `vserver`.
+To achieve this I use the command `vserver peer create` specifying the `applications` as `flexcache`.

 ##### Reference: [vserver peer create](http://docs.netapp.com/ontap-9/topic/com.netapp.doc.dot-cm-cmpr-940/vserver__peer__create.html)